7.5 Periodization, Specificity, Variation, Overload, and GAS

 Key Takeaways

-- Periodization organizes training into macrocycles, mesocycles, and microcycles so stress and recovery are planned.
+- Periodization organizes training into macrocycles (annual plan), mesocycles (weeks-long blocks), and microcycles (a week or session) so stress and recovery are planned.

-- Specificity means the body adapts to the exact demands imposed on it.
+- Specificity (the SAID principle) means the body adapts to the exact demands imposed on it.

-- Progressive overload increases stress gradually through load, volume, frequency, complexity, speed, or density.
+- Progressive overload raises stress gradually through load, volume, frequency, complexity, speed, or density.

-- General Adaptation Syndrome explains why too little stress fails, appropriate stress adapts, and excessive stress exhausts.
+- General Adaptation Syndrome (alarm, resistance, exhaustion) explains why too little stress fails, appropriate stress adapts, and excessive stress exhausts.

 Planning Stress Before It Plans the Client

-Periodization is the organized manipulation of training variables over time.
+Periodization is the planned, systematic manipulation of training variables over time.
 NASM uses it with the OPT model so clients receive planned stress, planned recovery, and planned phase changes.
-Without periodization, a trainer may repeat the same workout until the client plateaus or push harder every week until the client shows fatigue and compensation.
+Without periodization, a trainer may repeat the same workout until the client plateaus, or push harder every week until the client shows fatigue and compensation.

-The common cycle terms are macrocycle, mesocycle, and microcycle.
-A macrocycle is the broad plan, often several months or a year.
-A mesocycle is a block inside the macrocycle, often several weeks.
-A microcycle is the short weekly or session-level plan.
+The planning structure has three nested cycles.
+A macrocycle is the broad, long-range plan, often a full year or the complete goal timeline.
+A mesocycle is a block inside the macrocycle, commonly 4-6 weeks, often aligned with a single OPT phase or training focus.
+A microcycle is the short plan, typically a single week or a small cluster of sessions.
 On the exam, these terms test whether you can place a training detail at the right planning level.

 | Concept | Meaning | Exam clue |